vacanza/holidays/README.md

 ### holidays-ics

-See the [holiday-ics documentation](https://holidays.readthedocs.io/en/latest/examples/#holidays-ics-tool) for more examples.
+See the [holidays-ics documentation](https://holidays.readthedocs.io/en/latest/examples/#holidays-ics-tool) for more examples.

 To generate a US calendar spanning the next 10 years and save it to a file (US_YYYY_YYYY.ics):